top of page

 There is your sentence.

-Repeat this process thousands of times and you will have created a fine novel.
+Repeat this process thousands of times, and you will create a fine novel.

 The challenge along the way is to,